Cyberlane/Cyber-Lane-Jekyll/_posts/2009-07-11-jquery-copy-xml-from-one-object-to-another.md

 tags:        [jQuery, XML, Tutorial]
 description: A tutorial on copying data from XML objects
 ---
 Today I am going to go through, how to copy some XML structure and data from one XML object to another XML object.
 Now from what I have noticed when making use of jQuery, I have seen that it does not actually support XML as such, while it does support XHTML formatted in an XML structure.
-So in essense, we will be converting our XML object into an XHTML object, do all of our changes, and then convert it back.
+So in essence, we will be converting our XML object into an XHTML object, do all of our changes, and then convert it back.
 This may sound a bit long winded, but it's actually not as bad as it sounds.
 {{ more }}
 First off, we need to add a function created by John Resig (http://ejohn.org/blog/javascript-array-remove/), which will allow us to remove items from an array.